-The current SOTA model from \newcite{barhom-etal-2019-revisiting} iteratively and intermittently learns to cluster events and entities.
-The mention representation $m_i$ consists of several components corresponding to the span representation and the surrounding context.
-The interdependence between the two tasks is encoded into the mention representation such that an event mention representation contains a component reflecting the current entity clustering, and vice versa.
-The model trains a pairwise mention scoring function which predicts the probability that two mentions refer to the same event.
+The current state-of-the-art model from \newcite{barhom-etal-2019-revisiting} iteratively and intermittently learns to cluster events and entities.
+A mention representation $m_i$ consists of several components, representing both the mention span and its surrounding context.
+The interdependence between clustering event vs. entity mentions is encoded into the mention representation, such that an event mention representation contains a component reflecting the current entity clustering, and vice versa.
+Using this representation, the model trains a pairwise mention scoring function that predicts the probability that two mentions refer to the same event.